starlqghts/spoofie/README.md

 🗺️ spoofie
-iOS Location Spoofing with an Interactive Map
+iOS Location Spoofer with Visual Map Interface

-spoofie is a lightweight Python application that provides a visual map interface for selecting custom GPS coordinates for a connected iPhone.
+A lightweight, Python-based desktop application that lets you spoof your iPhone's GPS location using an interactive web map interface.

-Built with Python, FastAPI, Folium, and pymobiledevice3.
+Built with pymobiledevice3, FastAPI, and Folium.

-⚠️ Development / Testing Project
-Designed for development, testing, and educational use with devices you own or have permission to modify.

 ✨ Features

-Feature	Description
-🗺️ Interactive Map	Select a location visually using a Leaflet-powered map 📍 Custom Coordinates	Choose precise latitude and longitude coordinates 🔌 USB Connection	Communicates with a connected iPhone over USB ⚡ Fast Updates	Apply new coordinates without restarting the application 🐍 Python Based	Simple setup using a lightweight Python stack 💻 Local Web UI	Runs entirely through a local browser interface 🖥️ Prerequisites
+🗺️ Interactive Web Map — Click anywhere on a Leaflet map to select a custom latitude and longitude.

+🔌 USB Tethered Sync — Communicates with a connected iPhone over USB.

+⚡ Real-Time Updates — Quickly apply new coordinates without restarting the application.

+🌐 Local Web Interface — Simple browser-based interface running locally on your computer.

+📋 Prerequisites

 Before getting started, make sure you have:

-💻 Windows or macOS
+A Windows PC or Mac.

-🐍 Python 3.8+
+Python 3.8+ installed.

-📱 An iPhone

-🔧 Developer Mode enabled
+An iPhone with Developer Mode enabled.

-🔌 A USB cable capable of data transfer
+A USB cable capable of data transfer.

 Enable Developer Mode

 On your iPhone, go to:

-Settings
-└── Privacy & Security
+Settings > Privacy & Security > Developer Mode
-    └── Developer Mode

-Enable Developer Mode and restart the device if prompted.
+Enable Developer Mode and restart your iPhone if prompted.

+📁 Project Structure

+Create a folder named ios-location-spoofer:

+ios-location-spoofer/
+├── app.py
+├── requirements.txt
+└── README.md

 📦 Installation
 1. Clone the Repository